ablehnung/ablehnung/README.md

 ------------------------
 About me:
 I am ablenung#4579 (former known as technikstreber aka, technik).
 I want to learn / I am learning c# and am therefore mainly focused on c#.
-At the moment my knoledge is not really very sufficent.
+At the moment my knowledge is not really very sufficent.
 I like monkeys and salted potatoe chips.
 The thing that can get me to rage is a ;
 ------------------------